emmgfx/viciana.me/content/posts/2025-08-23-use-polymorphism-to-ditch-legacybehavior-nextjs.md

 ## A small history about the Link component

-In the old days of Next.js 12, the Link component usage was a bit different from how is it today.
-You needed to wrap your `<a>` tag with his `<Link>` component and move the `href` attribute to the `Link`.
+In the old days of Next.js 12, the Link component usage was a bit different from how it is today.
+You needed to wrap your `<a>` tag with a `<Link>` component and move the `href` attribute to the `Link`.
 Resulting in something like this:

 ```jsx
 // The Next.js 12 way